 Some of Waleed’s other cases include:

-An intervention on behalf of a number of charities into the Supreme Court case of Beghal challenging the compatibility of detention powers under Schedule 7 of the Terrorism Act with Articles 5, 6 and 8 of the ECHR;
+- An intervention on behalf of a number of Muslim charities in the case of Beghal v DPP UKSC 49, a case challenging the compatibility of detention powers under Schedule 7 of the Terrorism Act with Articles 5, 6 and 8 of the ECHR;

-Acting on behalf of six Pakistani claimants who allege they were handcuffed on a burning bus by escorting officers while being transported to the airport for removal
+- Settling damages claims on behalf of a group of six Pakistani men who were detained and handcuffed on a burning bus by escorting officers while being transported from an immigration removal centre to the airport for removal.

 News and blogs